Aayush786-21/Devops_Butler/README.md

 3.  **📋 Database Record:** Creates a deployment record with "starting" status
 4.  **📥 Repository Clone:** Clones the Git repository into a temporary local directory
 5.  **🔍 Intelligent Analysis:**
-    - Checks for docker-compose.yml and Dockerfile
+    - Checks for docker-compose.yml and Dockerfile in the root directory
     - Analyzes complexity (dependencies, multiple services)
     - Chooses optimal deployment strategy
 6.  **🏗️ Build & Deploy:**